dcunited001/dcunited001.github.io/_posts/2018-02-14-the-sword-in-the-stone-a-sociophysical-leadership-selection-protocol.md

 hit the Singularity, it's certain to occur ... right?

-There are information systems beyond the physical and beyond the planes of the metaphysical that originate from the material.
+There are information systems beyond the physical and beyond the planes of the metaphysical that originate from the immaterial.
 These are information systems that are timeless and spaceless.
 Our world congeals to those information forms that echo outward from that plane.